xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Methods/enhancement curve.md

 Definition:
 A enhancement curve, also known as a filter response curve or frequency response curve, is a graphical representation of the gain or attenuation of a filter or system as a function of frequency.

-Here is a table that summarizes the key characteristics of enhancement curves:

 |Feature|Description|
 |---|---|
 |**Graphical representation** |An enhancement curve is a graphical representation of the gain or attenuation of a filter or system as a function of frequency.|